awsdocs/aws-iotanalytics-developer-guide/doc_source/create-channel.md

 }
 ```

-If you make changes in the options or permissions of your customer\-managed channel storage, you might need to reprocess channel data to ensure that previously ingested data is included in data set contents\.
+If you make changes in the options or permissions of your customer\-managed channel storage, you might need to reprocess channel data to ensure that previously ingested data is included in dataset contents\.
 See [Reprocessing channel data](https://docs.aws.amazon.com/iotanalytics/latest/userguide/reprocessing.html#aws-iot-analytics-reprocessing)\.